zeljkoobrenovic/grounded-architecture/_site/manuscript/2022-09-26-decision-intelligence.md

 * By **creating [options](https://architectelevator.com/architecture/architecture-options/)** for teams to make decisions later.

-Decision intelligence is the secret sauce of IT architects' work in every twist and turn.
+Decision intelligence is therefore central to architectural work.

+Within the broader arc of this book, this chapter extends the earlier discussion of bias and judgment into a more operational discipline.
+If Grounded Architecture is about connecting data, people, and operating models to real outcomes, decision intelligence explains how those ingredients actually become better choices.

 ![](assets/images/istock/iStock-1194231226.jpg)
 ^image by francescoch from istock^

 ## Basics of Decision-Making

-Let's start with some basics: defining decisions, outcomes, and goals.
+It helps to start with a few basics: decisions, outcomes, and goals.

 ### Decision Is More Than Selecting Among Options